silvercar/ecs-cluster/README.md

 ### SSHing into a container

-`ecs-cluster ssh-service --cluster cluster-name --service service-name`
+`ecs-cluster ssh-service --cluster cluster-name --service service-name --user username`

 ### Updating a task image and restarting the task